-Beside Italy, many other countries, such as Poland and France from July 2024 ongoing, are now in line to introduce such a reporting system.
-The next countries could be Belgium and Germany.
-Gradually by 2028 - according to the current plan - all EU Member States will introduce a reporting system with regard to EU cross-border sales.
+Besides Italy, many other countries, such as Romania since 1 January 2024, Poland probably January 2025, with the law now passed Germany in 2025 respectively 2028, Belgium from January 2026, Spain with drafts of 2023, France from September 2026 ongoing, are now in line to introduce such a reporting system.
+Gradually by 2028 or up to 2032 - according to the current plan - all EU Member States will introduce a reporting system with regard to EU cross-border supplies.